 Initialling A Document

-Initialling a document is another way of indicating you are happy with the terms of the agreement, prior to formally signing the agreement.
-An initial is not the same as a signature – rather, it’s a personal mark that is made at the bottom of all or certain important pages on an agreement.
-It will demonstrate that a signee has read and understood what is on the page.
+Initialling a document is another method of showing that you agree with the terms set out, prior to formally signing the full document.
+An initial is not the same as a full signature – it is a personal mark placed on key pages of an agreement to indicate that the signee has read and understood the content.

 E-Signatures

 If you’re looking for an e-signature tool for your business, you’ve come to the right place.
-We’ve had a number of clients providing valuable feedback, and from this, we built our very own E-Signature Tool which you can access as part of our Sprintlaw Membership
+In response to client feedback and emerging digital standards in 2025, we developed our very own E-Signature Tool available as part of our Sprintlaw Membership.
+This tool simplifies the process of signing documents electronically while maintaining legal validity.

 What Are Some Common Non-Binding Agreements?